eclipse-openj9/openj9-docs/docs/dump_javadump.md

 1STHEAPFREE    Total memory free:    234267752 (0x0DF6A468)
 ```

-The output shows that only 56% of the Java heap is in use, so this suggests that the application is trying to do something sub-optimal.
+The output shows that only 56% of the Java heap is in use, so this suggests that the application is trying to do something suboptimal.
 To investigate further, you need to work out which thread was the current thread when the OOM occurred to see what it was trying to do.
 As in the previous scenario, you can find the
 **current thread** in the THREADS section.
 Here is an extract from the output:

 ```